defndaines/kiroku/buddhism.md

 - can only be cut off through wisdom which sees Reality, Truth, Nirvāna

 The Cessation of Dukkha (Nirodha)
-- to elmiinate dukkha one has to eliminate the main root—thirst (tanhā)
+- to eliminate dukkha one has to eliminate the main root—thirst (tanhā)
 - reach Nirvāna—cannot be expressed in words.
  - human language is developed to deal with sensory experience.
 Absolute Truth is beyond that—Super Mundane.